 We run an annual series of events, each one giving you the chance to perform, learn and share your love of music.

 The 2020 Festival runs from Monday 2nd to Friday 13th March.
 We have everything from jazz, funk, guitar and percussion, to string ensembles, woodwind, piano, harp, musical theatre and our spectacular school choirs event at St Andrews Hall in Norwich.
-Registration to perform at the festival will open on this website from end Sept.
-The registration period will close on 16th December 2019.
+Registration to perform at the festival is open until 16th December 2019.

 Join in with our 95th anniversary celebrations!

 To mark the occasion we are holding some extra special events taking inspiration from the idea that all singers and players are on their own personal musical journey.
 Over the years Norfolk County Music Festival has supported thousands of musical journeys.
 Look out for our new opening concert of rising stars who performed in the festival when they were children.
 Click here for more details and to book tickets